TheresaLui/SelfHelpContent_v2/articles/partnercenter/creator-portal-support.md

 # This topic will guide you to the support experience for Creator portal

-This topic will guide you to the support experience for Creator portal
+This topic will guide you to the support experience for Creator portal.

 ## **Recommended Steps**